How Would You Describe Yourself? Best Answers

-Below are some sample answers to the interview question, “How would you describe yourself?”
-When answering this question, be sure your answer fits your own work experience and the job for which you are applying for.
+Below are some sample answers to the interview question “How would you describe yourself?”
+When answering this question, be sure your answer fits your own work experience and the job for which you are applying.

 - I'm a people person.
-I really enjoy meeting and working with a lot of different people and am known for being a great listener and clear communicator, whether I’m engaging with colleagues or employers.
+I really enjoy meeting and working with a lot of different people, and I am known for being a great listener and clear communicator, whether I’m engaging with colleagues or interacting with employers.

 - I'm the kind of person who knows how to execute difficult tasks with precision.
 I pay attention to all the details of a project.
-I make sure that every task is just right but is also completed in a timely manner.
+I make sure that every task is just right and that it is completed in a timely manner.

 - I'm a creative thinker.
-I like to explore alternative solutions to problems and have an open mind about what will work best.
+I like to explore alternative solutions to problems, and I have an open mind about what will work best.
 My creativity has made me an effective team leader because I can anticipate problems and innovate solutions.

 - I'm an extremely organized person who is focused on producing results.
 While I am always realistic when setting goals, I consistently develop ways to efficiently achieve, and often exceed, those goals.

 - I enjoy solving problems, troubleshooting issues, and coming up with solutions in a timely manner.
-I thrive in team settings, and I think my ability to effectively communicate with others is what drives my ability to solve a variety of problems.
+I thrive in team settings, and I think my skill in effectively communicating with others is what drives my ability to solve a variety of problems.

 More Job Interview Questions

-Asking you to describe yourself is just one of many possible questions the interviewer may ask about you.
+Asking you to describe yourself is just one of many possible questions an interviewer may ask about you.
 Be prepared by reviewing this guide on how to answer more interview questions about you.

 Finally, your interviewer shouldn’t be the only person asking questions.
 You’ll be expected to have some questions of your own.
 It helps to read up on the company and think up some questions beforehand.
 Need a little help?
 Here are a number of potential questions to ask the interviewer.